adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 # Python Basics to Advance complete course
-# This github helps in learning basics of python basics and its advance concept
+# This github helps in learning basics of python and its advance concept
 ---

 ## 📌 Table of Contents